Useful information

 Tax-Free Lump Sums on Serious Ill-Health Retirement and Death

-If you’re retiring before you reach age 75 due to serious ill health reasons (i.e. where a doctor has confirmed that you have less than a year to live), any tax-free lump sum payable to you will need to be tested against your available LSDBA.
+If you’re retiring before you reach age 75 due to serious ill health reasons (i.e. where a doctor has confirmed that you have less than a year to live), you may be able to take all of your benefits as a tax-free lump sum.
+Any tax-free lump sum payable to you due to ill- health will need to be tested against your available LSDBA.
 If the lump sum is more than your available LSDBA, the excess amount will be taxed at your marginal rate of income tax.

 If you die before reaching age 75, any tax-free lump sum death benefits payable to your beneficiaries will also need to be tested against your available LSDBA.
-If the lump sum death benefits are more than your available LSDBA, your beneficiaries may be required to pay tax on the excess amount.
-If this is the case, HMRC will contact your beneficiaries directly to advise them of any tax due.
+Your Legal Personal Representative(s) (ie the administrator/executor of your estate) will be responsible for calculating your available LSDBA and notifying HMRC if your tax-free lump sum benefits are more than your LSDBA.
+If this is the case, your beneficiaries may be required to pay tax on the excess amount and HMRC will contact your beneficiaries directly to advise them of any tax due.

 How are my available LSA and LSDBA reduced if I’ve previously taken benefits?